Tuesday, October 20, 2015

-The first grouse I remember busted between us and whirled like a sideways bottle rocket between some spruce in a Minnesota river bottom and the boy who had taken me along lifted his .410 and sent a flame and a charge in the general direction of the bird, then chased it as if by chance a BB had struck home.
+The first grouse I remember busted between us and whirled like a sideways bottle rocket between some spruce and aspens in a Minnesota river bottom and the boy who had taken me along lifted his .410 and sent a flame and a charge in the general direction of the bird.
+We chased the quarry as if by chance a BB had struck home.

 There was none.
 No chance.
 No feathers.
-No quarry.
-Just some emptiness where the bird had been and a sky that slowly colored red like an autumn sunset.
+Just some emptiness where the bird had been and a sky that slowly colored red its autumn sunset.

-That fall, or maybe one subsequent, my friends and I followed bird hunters on the trails they used through the poplar woods picking up offal, the striped tail feathers of ruffed grouse and sometimes the hairy feet where hunters who downed birds cleaned them leaving everything in the woods but the meat.
+That fall, or maybe one subsequent, my friends and I followed ruffed grouse hunters on the trails they used through the poplar woods that abutted our northern Minnesota neighborhood picking up offal, the striped tail feathers of ruffed grouse and sometimes the hairy feet that hunters who downed birds left in the woods.

 We caressed the feathers and brushed them against our skin, admired the black billowy ruffs that shone purple in autumn’s light and invariable stuck banded tail feathers into the air holes of our baseball caps.
-If we found a head, we pushed cap quills against the grain so they stood like Robin Hood’s hat on the dead bird’s pate and looked into small shining pebbles of eyes that turned opaque.
+If we found a head, we pushed cap quills against the grain so they stood like Robin Hood’s hat on the dead bird’s pate as we looked into small shining pebbles of eyes turning opaque.

-Our love for ruffed grouse was sealed.
-From those early days we became engrossed in a culture of birds – the only upland bird in our neighborhood woods –that included, eventually, scatter-guns, leather Irish Setter boots and a game bag with a canvas hunting hat bought at the hardware store for a buck.
+Our love of ruffed grouse was sealed.
+From those early days we camped in the culture of game birds – the only upland quarry in our woods - and locked our sites on scatter-guns, leather Irish Setter boots and a game bag with a canvas hunting hat bought at the hardware store for a buck.

-I returned often that spring in the early morning before school to listen to that and other grouse drum, and I found their logs, crawled near them in an effort to shoot film of a drumming ruffed grouse in a Minnesota woodland as the trillium bloomed, but failed each time as school and the threat of tardiness waited.
+I returned often that spring in the early morning before school to listen to that and other grouse drum, and I found their logs, crawled near them in an effort to shoot film of a drumming ruffed grouse in a Minnesota woodlot where trillium bloomed, but failed each time as school and the threat of tardiness waited.